johnpeele/ACL-UX-Design---North-Star/chapter1.md

 # Design Values

+Design values provide the criteria for evaluation of success or failure in our design efforts.

 ## Use restraint

 Don't make a decision until we have to.
 Designers should focus on the basic product features using minimal design elements to express the solution.
 As Antoine de St.Exupery said: